ui-schema/ui-schema/packages/ui-schema/README.md

 <h1 align="center">UI Schema Core</h1>

-Core UI Schema renderer, JSON Schema based form + UI generator for any design system.
+JSON Schema based form + UI generator for any design system.

 Build powerful widget systems and user interfaces in no time, no matter how they should look like and how complex the logic is.